Last month was National Adoption Month and I was finally given the courage to share my story.

 All I ask is that you read it and share if you like...

-I interviewed four parents and I found the perfect family for my baby girl.
+I interviewed four parents, and I found the perfect family for my baby girl.
 I have no regrets.
-Many of us have birthdays but my daughter has two celebrations....she has her birthday and her adoption day celebration which was the day I placed her in the arms of her loving parents.
-I exhaled that day because I was able to say my mission of a birth mother was complete!
+Many of us have birthdays, but my daughter has two celebrations...she has her birthday and her adoption day celebration, which was the day I placed her in the arms of her loving parents.
+I exhaled that day because I was able to say my mission of being a birth mother was complete!

 After placing Jasmine for adoption I joined the Army.
 I served my country overseas in Iraq during the war.

-I have since then graduated with two college degrees and graduated summa cum laude.
-I have grown to be a successful woman that I wasn't in my younger days and I have been blessed with another child, my baby boy CJ who is almost 2.
-I had to tell my daughter Courtney who is now 18 that I placed her half-sister for adoption.
-She has been very understanding but has questioned me often about how her sister is doing and where she is as she has gotten older.
+I have since then graduated with two college degrees, graduated summa cum laude and currently working on my MBA at SNHU.
+I have grown to be a successful woman, and I have been blessed with another child.
+This time a boy - his name is CJ and he just turned 8.
+I remember having to to tell my daughter Courtney (who will be 25 this month) that I placed her half-sister for adoption.
+She has been very understanding, but as she has gotten older she has questioned me often about how her sister is doing and where she is.
 I am always able to provide her with an update and a picture.
-She hopes to meet her one day as I do also.
+She hopes to meet her one day, as I do also.

-Recently I received pictures of Jasmine and I was amazed how much she looked like me and my daughter Courtney.
-Her adoptive mother shared some of her characteristics as well and she's a lot like me.
+I have received many updates and pictures of Jasmine, and I was amazed how much she looked like me and my daughter Courtney.
+Her adoptive mother shared some of her characteristics as well, and she's a lot like me.
 It brought tears to my eyes but it also put joy in my heart.